-Mobile application development framework is a library that inherits different basic structures of the application that improves application.
+The mobile application development framework is a library that inherits different basic structures of the application that improves application.
 It just assembles an application.

 Even the framework is the base of your future application, you need to select the right framework which is of utmost importance.
 A framework either makes or breaks the application.

 * Frameworks for mobile app development decide on how and when to allow reuse of the code and design.

 * The best mobile framework will Encapsulation feature technologies that help in providing data security.